Igonato/django-starter-2025/README.md

 Both [mise] and [docker] need to be present.

-Run django development server locally and use Docker compose for Postgres, Redis, etc...
+Run Django development server locally and use Docker compose for Postgres, Redis, etc...

 TODO